rahulhere223-ai/project2/README.md

 # New Project

-This project was created from your system. created by rahul kumar yadav
+This project was created from your system. created by rahul kumar yadav.